-When I visited the Grand Canyon two years ago, I was treated to a rare sight: A California Condor sitting on a rock just 15 feet in front of us.
+When I visited the Grand Canyon a decade ago, I was treated to a rare sight: A California Condor sitting on a rock just 15 feet in front of us.
 It was huge – this thing could tear your face off.

-So I was super excited to see this CNN article last week noting that the Condor population has rebounded to almost 400 total and 200 in the wild (the rest are in captive breeding programs.)
+Since my visit, I’ve been pleased to see several positive updates on the California condor population in America.
+In 2011, I was super excited to see this CNN article noting that the Condor population had rebounded to almost 400 total and 200 in the wild (the rest are in captive breeding programs.)
 The article discusses the efforts to rebuild their population and some of the environmental issues that continue to threaten the birds.

 By 2016, the total population was up to 446, including 276 in the wild, located in Arizona, Utah, California, and a small portion of Baja California, Mexico.
 As of this writing, 2019 population numbers do not appear to be available, so the 2016-18 numbers are the most recent ones we have.

 There are now enough condors in the wild that they’ve had to come up with sophisticated systems in order to track them.
 Most birds have a tag that displays their last two numbers.
 Some, like the A7 I saw, have one number and one letter.
 If you see a bird with the tag “38,” for instance, that means it’s either bird #38, #138, #238, #338, or #438.
 To determine exactly which one, look at the color of the tag.